Hoboneer/surfraw-tools/docs/advanced-usage.md

 `-results=NUM` seen in many existing elvi.

 We'll create an elvis for Reddit--starting simple and building up functionality.
-The end-result can be found at [commit `a8ec5a7833e44df9cc3d9f56dc6cf7aa69d13e8c` from my elvi repo](https://github.com/Hoboneer/surfraw-elvis/blob/a8ec5a7833e44df9cc3d9f56dc6cf7aa69d13e8c/src/reddit.in).
+The end-result is based on [commit `a8ec5a7833e44df9cc3d9f56dc6cf7aa69d13e8c` from my elvi repo](https://github.com/Hoboneer/surfraw-elvis/blob/a8ec5a7833e44df9cc3d9f56dc6cf7aa69d13e8c/src/reddit.in).